bh90210/wails-create-react-app/README.md

+*THE FOLLOWNG IS OUTDATED, IT'S LEFT HERE FOR REFERENCE ONLY*

 # Create React App v3 template for Wails (yarn version)
 Create new [Wails](https://github.com/wailsapp/wails) projects w/ React JS using `yarn` instead of Wail's default `npm` option.
 For more information on Create React App please check the [official documentation](https://facebook.github.io/create-react-app/docs/getting-started).